Application deadline

 Nationally Recognized

-- delve into the managerial and supervisory behaviors of successful leaders
+Delve into the managerial and supervisory behaviors of successful organizational leaders.

-- identify appropriate strategies for overcoming obstacles to organizational performance issues that leaders often face
+Identify appropriate strategies for overcoming obstacles and organizational performance issues that leaders often face.

-- exhibit intellectual and behavioral competencies to manage relationships and execute critical organizational tasks
+Exhibit cognitive and behavioral competencies to manage relationships and execute critical organizational tasks.

 - exercising influence